weecology/sad-comparison/chapter1.md

 For model comparison we used corrected Aikaike Information Criterion (AICc) weights to compare the fits of models while correcting for differences in the number of parameters and appropriately handling the small sample sizes (i.e., numbers of species) in some communities [@burnham2002].
 The Poisson log-normal and the negative binomial each have two fitted parameters, while the log-series, geometric series, and Zipf distributions have one fitted parameter each.
 The model with the greatest AICc weight in each community was determined to be the best model for that community.
 We also assessed the full distribution of weights to evaluate how similar the fits of the different models were.

 In addition to evaluating AICc of each model, we also examined the log-likelihood values of the models directly.
 We did this to assess the fit of the model while ignoring corrections for the number of parameters and similarities to other models in the set of candidate models.
-If two models are very similar in shape this will be definition decrease their AICc weights because they will have very similar AICc's to one other.
+If two models are similar in shape, they will have similar log-likelihood values, while their AICc weights will be driven primarily by the number of parameters they have.

 <!-- What do you want to do about this?
 Should we leave in the weirdness, or take it out?
 I feel like this was a weirdness that we did to better visualize the results for ourselves, but it's distracting in the actual paper. -->